|The shops seen below, which contain

 It was a panoramic game engine and one of the few easily available to indie game developers.

-I did manage to convert some bits of the project into Dagon, but ultimately, after testing out the possibility of a full realtime 3d equivalent in Unity engine, I opted to rebuild the entire project as a fully-featured adventure game (complete with story content, better graphics, ambient audio, and a mix of interesting puzzles) and that effort has been moving forwards ever since that decision was made at the start of 2012.
+I did manage to convert some bits of the project into Dagon, but ultimately, after testing out the possibility of a full realtime 3d equivalent in Unity engine, I opted to rebuild the entire project as a fully-featured adventure game (complete with story content, better graphics, ambient audio, and a mix of interesting puzzles) and that effort has been moving forwards gradually, a bit at a time, ever since that decision was made at the start of 2012.

 That's no small feat for a part-time indie dev, and it has been a lot of work.

 Now it is 2018, and finally I'm getting close to release.

 Good thing, too.

 It has been a decade since the idea for this project first formed!

 I love creating worlds.
 It's just really fascinating for me, to be able to craft imaginative game environments.

 I hope you will enjoy discovering the worlds I'm currently creating for you to explore.

 But one key note here - the project will not be completed quickly without public support in some form.